ardate/MT-quality-assessment_MATEO/README.md

 # MT-quality-assessment_MATEO

-This data repository contains the data sets used in the study titled " ... ".
+This data repository contains the data sets used in the study titled "Adapting Machine Translation Education to the Neural Era: A Case Study of Quality Assessment Techniques".

 The data set is provided per language pair.
 Each comma-delimited CSV file consists of the following fields:
 - Text Nunber (Text no.)